StoryWorth is Perfect for Christmas – Get $10 Off the Most Meaningful Gift I’ve Ever Given!

 It was not long after dating Susan several times that I became head over heels in love with her.
 I was convinced after those few dates that I had met the woman of my dreams.
 Susan represented everything I ever wanted in a girl.
 She was beautiful, perky, smart, irreverent, and affluent (and to top it all off a WASP).

 In addition, as I remember it and not because I wanted it, she was also a master of playing “hard to get” and even “harder to kiss”.
 Susan told me that she already had a boyfriend and that she absolutely lived by a rule that nixed all kissing until at least the fourth date.
 I was incredulous (a boyfriend and a ridiculous kissing rule), but undeterred.
-I was committed to do whatever it took to get rid of her boyfriend and to get a kiss (and enjoy whatever physical interactions might hopefully follow).
+I was committed to doing whatever it took to get rid of her boyfriend and to get a kiss (and enjoy whatever physical interactions might hopefully follow).

 And I did.
 To set the record straight, I was successful in supplanting her boyfriend, but, truth be told, it was well after our fourth date that I had the opportunity to physically experience anything more than a kiss.
 In this one area, Susan was in every respect her mother’s daughter, ie, a prude.”